 The EPA is continuing to monitor the findings but is not currently planning to recommend new guidance.

 It is difficult to avoid BPA, because it is so prevalent.
-However, a person can try to minimize their exposure by doing the following:
+However, a person can try to minimize their exposure by

 - avoiding microwaving polycarbonate food containers